minio/docs/source/security/openid-external-identity-management/external-authentication-with-openid-identity-provider.rst

 MinIO provides :ref:`built-in policies <minio-policy-built-in>` for basic access control.
 You can create new policies using the :mc:`mc admin policy` command, or by using the MinIO Console.

-MinIO does not support assigning :ref:`groups
-<minio-groups>` to an :abbr:`OIDC (OpenID Connect)` managed identity.
-Specify
+MinIO does not support using MinIO :ref:`groups <minio-groups>` with :abbr:`OIDC (OpenID Connect)`.
-any and all policies to attach to the user as part of its :abbr:`JWT (JWT)` policy claim.
+Instead, an :abbr:`OIDC (OpenID Connect)` administrator can use the configured OIDC claim to list multiple, comma-separated MinIO :ref:`policies <minio-policy>` to assign to the user.
+The OIDC administrator can create a type of "group" assignment managed entirely within :abbr:`OIDC (OpenID Connect)`.
+For example, ``'policy[,policy]'``.

 .. toctree::
    :titlesonly: